suhyung-medimaging/SWNI/README.md

 2) to utilize data redundancy across time frames unlike the conventional methods that use only a few number of frames for needle detection.
 3) to introduce a sliding-window scheme by equidistantly dividing a temporal range to reduce the computational burden.

+note : these codes mainly ran on Matlab 2022a contact : Suhyung Park (suhyung@jnu.ac.kr)